opensearch-project/documentation-website/_dashboards/index.md

 # Overview of OpenSearch Dashboards

 OpenSearch Dashboards is an integrated visualization tool that makes it easy for users to explore their data in OpenSearch.
-From real-time application monitoring, threat detection, and incident management to personalized search, OpenSearch Dashboards gives you several data visualizations to graphically represent trends, outliers, and patterns in data.
+From real-time application monitoring, threat detection, and incident management to personalized search, OpenSearch Dashboards gives you the data visualizations needed to graphically represent trends, outliers, and patterns in data.

 The OpenSearch suite provides [core plugins](https://opensearch.org/docs/latest/opensearch/install/plugins/) to help index, secure, monitor, and analyze your data.
 Most OpenSearch plugins have corresponding [OpenSearch Dashboards plugins](https://opensearch.org/docs/latest/dashboards/install/plugins/) to extend and customize dashboard features.

+##### Example: Data visualizations in OpenSearch Dashboards

 <img src="{{site.url}}{{site.baseurl}}/images/dashboard-flight.png" alt="User interface showing several data visualizations">

 # Use cases for real-time search and log analytics at scale

  OpenSearch is powered by the Apache Lucene search library, and it supports a number of search and analytics capabilities, such as k-nearest neighbors (k-NN) search, SQL, anomaly detection, trace analytics, full-text search, and more.

+##### Example: Data visualization use cases

 <table bgcolor="lightgrey" width="600" height="600">
 <tbody>